Get Round for £1

 1. The TNE Zone is defined as Northumberland County Council, Durham County Council and Tyne & Wear.

-2. If the service partially operates outside the TNE Zone, the products are only valid for parts of the journeys that are wholly within that zone.
+2. If the service partially operates outside the TNE Zone, the products are only valid for parts of the journeys that are wholly within that zone except for Arriva services to/from Tees Valley on which the BSIP tickets are accepted.

 3. Where a ticket has been generated with a QR code, this should be scanned for all subsequent journeys, where possible.